 For example: I estimate that over my life I’ve baked 6 pies: 2 blueberry, 2 apple, and 2 pumpkin (arguably a tart).
 This was surprising to me, since I consider myself a casual yet decent baker of pies.
-Decent enough for people to approach me after a potluck for my recipe.
+Decent enough for people to ask for my recipes!

 I also consider myself a decent eater of pies.
 Even there, I estimate a lifetime total of having tried ten individual pies (including pumpkin, excluding cheesecake).1

 Doing a thing once a year will take you a decade to do ten times.
 Even once a week will take a few months to hit ten times.
-Despite my enthusiasm for pie production (and consumption), it being largely limited to Thanksgiving has suppressed my pie stats.
-Meanwhile, professional bakers are probably churning through thousands of pies a year.
+Despite my enthusiasm, my pie production (and consumption) is largely limited to Thanksgiving.
+Meanwhile, professional bakers churn through ten pies in under an hour.

 Ten is different

-My observation leads to a natural conclusion: if you want to take something seriously, commit to doing it ten times.
+If you want to take something seriously, first commit to doing it ten times.

 After ten times, you will have done way more than “tourists” who have tried it once.
 You will have done more than once a year “casuals”, even if they’ve done it for years.